KippAD/portfolio-project-3/README.md

 The vote casting function takes a user's vote and stores the data externally.
 This is the main process of the application as its principal aim is to hold an election.

-- Takes first and second names, age, region, and vote, validating all inputs to ensure that the user inputs the correct data to the external google sheet.
+- Takes first and second names, age, region, and vote, validating all inputs to ensure that the user submits the correct data to the external google sheet.
 - Allows users to review their inputs before submitting, meaning they can cancel their vote or complete the form again if they are not content.

 ### **Vote Results and Insights**